Well, hello there!

 Then I found coaching, and I knew it was time to let my inner Jilly shine again.
 Reeeaaally brightly.

-I enrolled in the Coaches Training Institute (CTI) Fundamentals course in January 2014 and was smitten.
+I enrolled in the Co-Active Training Institute (CTI) Fundamentals course in January 2014 and was smitten.
 I completed 104 classroom hours in Calgary, Vancouver, San Rafael and Chicago throughout 2014, and then completed the rigorous certification coursework from January to July 2015.
 I passed my written and oral exams and am a Certified Professional Co-Active Coach (CPCC).
 I'm also accredited through the International Coach Federation (ICF) and hold the Associate Certified Coach (ACC) designation.
-And, I recently completed Fundamentals in the ORSC (Organization & Relationship Systems Coaching) program.
+And, I’ve since completed tonnes of other related training in group coaching, emotional intelligence, appreciative inquiry and a whole schwack of other things.

-And here I am today.
-Shiny again.
-Doing work I love and value.
-Spending time with the people I love and value most.
-Clear about what’s important in my life and what’s not, and taking steps everyday to bring more of that important stuff into my life.
-Like you!
+After coaching for a few years, as well as working a full-time corporate job, I started to feel shiny again.
+I was doing work I love and value, and felt loved and valued.
+I was spending time with the people I love and value most.
+I was clear about what’s important in my life and what’s not, and taking steps everyday to bring more of that important stuff into my life.

 More about why I coach: